The new service will boast some nice features including online storage and access to web Office tools.

 Migrating or upgrading an existing Hotmail account doesn’t boost the storage on your already-in-place SkyDrive by that amount, however; you get bupkis in that scenario.

-I love Gmail, want to try Outlook.com, but don’t need another email address.
+I love Gmail, want to try Outlook.com, but do not need another email address.
 How do I proceed?
 Sorry, you can’t avoid the new address.

 Check out the how-to here.